hulyak/react-tutorial/docs/doc3.md

 ![dep2](../static/img/dep2.gif)

-Okay, now it stars from 0.
+Okay, now it starts from 0.
 If you're checking the console, you may see a warning:

 ![warning](../static/img/warning.png)